kappakant/ifarith-compiler/discussion.md

 Your team will receive a small bonus for being the first team to report a unique bug (unique determined by me).

+A potential error I beieve may come from the anf->ir-ivrtual e) funtion interacting with the pattern matching from the (virtual-instr?) funtion.
+In the virtual-instr? funtion the check is for mul which is the sudo assembly equaibalent to mul in. imul is the signed multiply, where as mul is just the regular multiple.
+So a slight difference in the understanding of how each works and executes.

 [ High Level Reflection ]

 In roughly 100-500 words, write a summary of your findings in working